francoisschwarzentruber/gnn_verification/z3_flow/README.md

 > - Multiple feature vectors
 > - Several activation functions: ReLU, ReLU6, trReLU, and ReLU{p}
 > - Configurable bit-vector width (default 8 bits)
-> - Automatic SMT generation, logging, model extraction,
+> - Automatic SMT generation, logging, model extraction.

 Right now we need to understands what structure of the code for the solver.
 For these case we took a simple ACR-GNN code.
 Lets split it for the peaces and code.